Skip to main content

 Lake Wingra

-The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of just 14 ft means sediment-bound phosphorus releases back into the water column whenever wind stirs the bottom — a classic shallow-lake dynamic.
 Lake Wingra covers 336 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Among the 23 graded lakes in Dane County, Lake Wingra sits at rank 6, above the county median.
+Lake Wingra ranks 4 of 21 in Dane County, putting it in the upper tier of locally monitored lakes.

 Zebra mussel presence at Lake Wingra means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
 Walleye are documented at Lake Wingra, one of 5 fish species on record for the lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-11-18.
 Grade methodology: LakeGrade methodology.